neondatabase/website/content/docs/tutorial/project-setup.md

 enableTableOfContents: true
 ---

 The steps that follow describe how to sign up for Neon, create a Neon project, and create a table and insert data using the Neon **SQL Editor**.
-You are also introduced to the **Tables** feature, which allows view your data from the Neon Console.
+You are also introduced to the **Tables** feature, which allows you to explore your data from the Neon Console.

 ## Create a Neon account